Ready for school

 What if my child has additional needs?

-• If your child has developmental delays or SEND (suspected or confirmed), speak to their nursery, childminder, or health visitor well before they start Reception.
+• If your child has developmental delays or SEND (suspected or confirmed), speak to their nursery, childminder, or health visitor well before they start reception.

 • Share their needs when you are selecting schools.